 5.1.3.1.3 DL F1-U Packet Loss Rate

 a) This measurement provides the fraction of PDCP SDU packets which are not successfully received at the gNB-DU).
 It is a measure of the DL packet loss on the F1-U interface.
-The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in NR option 3), and subcounters per supported S-NSSAI.
+The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in EN-DC), and subcounters per supported S-NSSAI.

 b) SI

 c) This measurement is obtained as: 1000000* Number of missing DL GTP sequence numbers (TS 29.281), representing packets that are not delivered to lower layers, of a data radio bearer, divided by Total number of DL GTP sequence numbers (also including missing sequence numbers) of a bearer, starting from the sequence number of the first packet delivered by gNB-CU-UP to gNB-DU until the GTP sequence number of the last packet.
-Separate counters are optionally maintained for mapped 5QI (or QCI for NR option 3) and per supported S-NSSAI.
+Separate counters are optionally maintained for mapped 5QI (or QCI for EN-DC) and per supported S-NSSAI.

 d) Each measurement is an integer value representing the loss rate multiplied by 1E6.
 The number of measurements is equal to one.
 If the optional QoS and S-NSSAI level measurement are performed, the measurements are equal to the number of mapped 5QIs and the number of supported S-NSSAIs.